 1. Melaleuca Is A Legit Company

-They are a real MLM company with over 400 products you can promote if you choose to.
+They're a real MLM company with 400+ products you can promote if you choose to.

-And unlike a lot of newer MLMs which pop up and disappear overnight, Melaleuca has been around since 1985 and have a pretty good track record.
+And unlike a lot of newer MLMs that pop up and disappear overnight, Melaleuca has been around since 1985 and have a pretty good track record.

 Cowboy Wealth: The Bad

 I can't get over the fact the guys behind Cowboy Wealth deliberately cover up what they're really about.

 They lie about what Cowboy Wealth is, saying it's NOT an MLM, that there's NO order taking and NO delivering orders.
 They promise you are NOT applying to be a distributor and that there's absolutely NO selling or recruiting involved.

 Except that is exactly what this is, down to a T!

 Where is the transparency and integrity here?
 This is not just underhanded or sneaky, it's downright deceptive.